If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 To improve your chatbot’s performance, you need to identify as many loopholes as possible so you can fix them regularly.
 That’s why keeping track of your chatbot reports is a must.

 With reports, you can identify how successful your chatbot was at engaging visitors to the website.
 You can check when did the visitors leave the conversation or did they leave after receiving a solution.
-These chatbot reports equip you with a clear picture of how they perform and help you plan how to modify them further for better output.
+These chatbot reports equip you with a clear picture of how they perform and help you plan modifications for better output.

 Quick Note: Filter out your reports to understand bot performance during a specific time.
 By filter we mean, understanding how many chats were valid.
 Identify the average amount of chats your chatbot manages daily and filter valuable conversations to identify the right pain points of your customers against the chatbot and its performance.